numairh2/nomarh/README.md

 Incoming Student at UIUC
 ------------------------

-I started coding 10th grade in high school.
-I enjoyed programing since my first day in class and I hope to continue this in college.

-*   🌍  I'm based in Texas
+Hey my name is Numair Hajyani, I am currently a Freshmen who is interested in Computer Science and Statical Computing.
+I am from Dallas,Texas.
+Throughout High School and my first Semester here, I have been involved in Cybersecurity and Competitive Programming clubs.
+Last year, I was an apprentice for Unqork, which is a New York based company that focuses on creating an No-Code Platform, software as a service.
+During my free time, I like to play basketball, cybersecurity competition, and spend time with my family and friends.

 *   ✉️  You can contact me at [numair@hajyani.com](mailto:numair@hajyani.com)
 *   🧠  I'm learning C++
-*   🤝  I'm open to collaborating on Anything cool and exciting
 *   ⚡  I like doing CTFs
 ### Skills<p align="left">
 <a href="https://docs.microsoft.com/en-us/cpp/?view=msvc-170" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/c-colored.svg" width="36" height="36" alt="C" /></a>